fluxcd/flux/internal_docs/releasing.md

 1. If the release is a new minor version, create a "release series" branch and push it to GitHub.

-    Depending on what is to be includeed in the release, you may need to pick a point from which branch that is not HEAD of master.
+    Depending on what is to be included in the release, you may need to pick a point from which branch that is not HEAD of master.
 But usually, it will be HEAD of master.

 2. From the release series branch, create _another_ branch for the particular release.
 This will be what you submit as a PR.